Trippin: Crossing Borders in Africa

 MALAWI

 Our last and longest stop.
 Before we went here I only knew it was the “warm hearth of Africa”, it was warm indeed, and the people were as well.
 My highlight was Mumbo Island, maybe it has to do with the fact that it is how I got to know about the country, but also the people.
-Everyone that we met a local or an expat was extremely talkative, and warm and willing to share about their life and experiences.
+Everyone we met, whether local or an expat, was extremely talkative.
+They were warm and willing to share about their life and experiences.
 And it was the most crowded country.
 If in Botswana you can drive and not see a person for 2 days, here you are surrounded by people constantly.
 Malawi also had many different faces, in the Natural Parks, where we became winch pros, to the Lake which is different comparing north to south, and also the mountains.
 The country kind of has it all.

 MORE CONCRETENESS